virajbhutada/Spotify-Tracks-Analytics-and-Recommendation-Platform/README.md

 ![Screenshot 2024-06-11 173647](https://github.com/virajbhutada/Google-Stock-Price-Forecasting-LSTM/assets/143819712/a940742a-35b1-4b27-9687-92932abd6578)

-# Spotify Data Analysis 🎵📊
+# Spotify Data Analysis and Music Recommendation System 🎵📊

-Gains comprehensive analysis of Spotify data using Tableau, SQL, and Python, along with a machine learning-based music recommendation system.
+Gains comprehensive analysis of Spotify data using **Machine-Learning, Python, SQL, and Tableau,** along with a machine learning-based music recommendation system.
 It provides deep insights into Spotify's musical landscape, visualized through Tableau, analyzed with SQL, and enhanced with a music recommendation model.

 ---